CSCfi/csc-user-guide/docs/cloud/rahtibeta/images/creating.md

 ### Using the `Docker` strategy

 This is used in the same way as the Source to Image mechanism, `oc new-app URL#branch`.
 Rahti will then detect that there is a Dockerfile in the repository and build the image automatically.
 This is useful when we want to fine tune a build procedure, or when the base image is not know to Rahti.
-The example bellow uses `node:16` as a base, but Rahti Beta does not support node16 by default.
+The example bellow uses `node:16` as a base, but Rahti 1 does not support node16 by default.

 ```sh
 $ oc new-app https://github.com/IBM/nodejs-express-app.git